A Tutorial on 5G Positioning: 5G Positioning Technology (Rel-16)

 \item[P3)] This procedure focuses on receive-end beam adjustment, where the beam sweeping happens at the receiving end given the current transmit beam.
 This process aims to find the best receive beam.
 For this procedure, a set of reference signal resources are transmitted with the same transmit beam, and the UE or \ac{BS} receives the signal using different beams from different directions covering an angular range.
 Finally, the best receive beam is selected based on the RSRP measurements on all receive beams. \end{itemize}

-Since the technical report where the beam management is defined refers to the Rel-14, the \ac{NZP-CSI-RS} is mentioned and used for the P2 procedure in \ac{DL}, but in Rel-16 it is no longer addressed for positioning purposes.
+The technical report defining beam management refers to Rel-14, where \ac{NZP-CSI-RS} is mentioned for the P2 procedure in \ac{DL}.
+However, in Rel-16, \ac{NZP-CSI-RS} is no longer used for positioning purposes.
 In the analyses and results presented in this tutorial, we consider the P2 procedure in \ac{DL} based on \ac{PRS}.
 Moreover, we are interested only in the first two phases of the procedure to obtain the \ac{AOD}.
 The P3 procedure could be used for \ac{AOA} estimation only in the case of a large antenna array available to the UE side.
 However, most likely scenarios include a UE device with one or very few antennas due to size, battery, and weight constraints (e.g., a smartphone).
 For this reason, estimating the \ac{AOA} at the UE side is very challenging at present.

 After the initial beam establishment, obtaining a unicast data transmission with high directivity requires a beam much finer than the SSB beam.
 Therefore, a set of \ac{PRS} resources are configured and transmitted over different directions by using finer beams within the angular range of the beam from the initial acquisition process.
 Then, the UE measures all these beams by capturing the signals with a fixed receive beam.
-The best transmit beam is selected based on the \ac{PRS}-\ac{RSRP} measurements (defined in \ac{3GPP} \ac{TS} 38.215~\cite[Section 5.1.28]{ts138215}) on all the transmit beams and the \ac{AOD} is obtained.
-Finally, the \ac{AOA} measurements needed for the positioning estimation with \ac{NLS} are derived from the \acp{AOD}.
+The best transmit beam is selected using \ac{PRS}-\ac{RSRP} measurements (defined in \ac{3GPP} \ac{TS} 38.215~\cite[Section 5.1.28]{ts138215}) on all the transmit beams, which allow to determine the best \ac{AOD}.
+Lastly, the \ac{AOA} measurements needed for positioning with \ac{NLS} are derived from the \acp{AOD}.

 Fig.~\ref{fig:dlaod} illustrates the beam refinement with an example.
-The beam in orange is selected during P1 at the UE end, while all the colored beams refer to the \ac{PRS} resources sent in \ac{DL}.
-The straight line is the direct path that links UE and \acp{BS}, and it shows clearly that the \ac{PRS} with the highest RSRP will be the one with index 1 (light green) because is the one with more directivity to the UE.
+The orange beam is selected during P1 at the UE end, while all the colored beams refer to the \ac{PRS} resources sent in \ac{DL} by the \ac{BS}.
+The straight blue line identifies the direct path that links UE and \acp{BS}, and it shows clearly that the \ac{PRS} with the highest \ac{RSRP} will be the one with index 1 (light green) because is the one with more directivity to the UE.